poseidon/matchbox/Documentation/virtual-hardware.md

 <img src='img/virt-manager.png' class="img-center" alt="Virt-Manager showing PXE network boot method"/>

-The VM should PXE boot using the boot config and cloud config based on its UUID, MAC address, or your configured defaults.
+The VM should PXE boot using the boot and config settings based on its UUID or MAC address and your data volume.
 The `virt-manager` shows the UUID and the MAC address of the NIC on the shared bridge, which you can use when naming configs.

 ### Bare Metal